stonepros/stone/doc/install/install-storage-cluster.rst

 Installing a Build
 ==================

-If you build Ceph from source code, you may install Ceph in user space by executing the following::
+If you build Stone from source code, you may install Stone in user space by executing the following::

 	sudo make install

-If you install Ceph locally, ``make`` will place the executables in ``usr/local/bin``.
-You may add the Ceph configuration file to the ``usr/local/bin`` directory to run Ceph from a single directory.
+If you install Stone locally, ``make`` will place the executables in ``usr/local/bin``.
+You may add the Stone configuration file to the ``usr/local/bin`` directory to run Stone from a single directory.

 .. _Get Packages: ../get-packages